IABTechLab/uid2docs/docs/sharing/sharing-tokenized-overview.md

 ## Tokenized Sharing Scenarios

-In many scenarios, UID2 data is shared in the form of a [UID2 token](../ref-info/glossary-uid.md#gl-uid2-token).
+In many scenarios, UID2 data is shared in the form of a <Link href="../ref-info/glossary-uid#gl-uid2-token">UID2 token</Link>.
 Key use cases are shown in the following table.

 | Scenario | Sender | Receiver | Sharing Approach |
 | :--- | :--- | :--- | :--- |